VBhatty/Python-Class/2016 March 8th/2016-march-8_lesson.md

 numbers, but when we printed the dict, we got something different.
 For all intents and purposes, this is okay.
 Python knows that when you're using a dict, you don't care about order, you care about being able to get a value with a given key.
-Even still, python gives you the ability to preserve order by using a....OrderedDict[python doc](https://docs.python.org/2/library/collections.html?highlight=ordereddict#collections.OrderedDict)
+Even still, python gives you the ability to preserve order by using a....OrderedDict [python doc](https://docs.python.org/2/library/collections.html?highlight=ordereddict#collections.OrderedDict)